PecanProject/bety/Data-Entry-Workflow-for-the-Biofuel-Ecophysiological-Traits-and-Yields-Database-(BETYdb).md

    **Name**:   indicates type of treatment; it should be easy for anyone with the
     original paper to be able to identify the treatment from its name.

-   **Control**:   make sure to indicate if the treatment is the study ’control’ by
+   **Control**:   make sure to indicate if the treatment is the study 'control' by
     selecting true or false

    **Definition**:   indicates the specifics of the treatment.
 It is useful for